Celaya fireworks disaster

-On September 26, 1999, a stockpile of illegally stored fireworks and gunpowder exploded in the Mexican city of Celaya, killing 63 people and wounding 348 others.
+The Celaya fireworks disaster took place on September 26, 1999, a stockpile of illegally stored fireworks and gunpowder exploded in the Mexican city of Celaya, killing 63 people and wounding 348 others.

-The disaster was caused by the detonation of four tons of fireworks and gunpowder at about 10:30 local time, which triggered several more explosions of either fireworks or nearby gas cylinders.
-52 people were initially killed in the explosions, with eleven more later dying in hospitals.
-348 people were injured and hospitalized.
+The fireworks accident was caused by the detonation of four tons of fireworks and gunpowder at about 10:30 local time, which triggered several more explosions of either fireworks or nearby gas cylinders.
+Fifty-two people were initially killed in the explosions, with 11 more later dying in hospitals.The explosion left 348 people injured and hospitalized.